Iterative removal of sources to model the turbulent electromotive force: Non-local IROS method

 \subsection{IROS inversions using the non-local EMF representation}

 We now apply the method discussed in \sref{sec:nonlocal} to the same data.
-Vertical profiles of the zeroth and first moments of the dynamo coefficients (i.e. $\alpha_{ij}(z)$ and $ \eta_{ij}( z)$ respectively) are shown with solid-black lines in \fref{fig:coefficients_non_local}, along with $1-\sigma$ error intervals shown with range colour shades.
+Vertical profiles of the zeroth and first moments of the dynamo coefficients (i.e. $\alpha_{ij}(z)$ and $ \eta_{ij}(z)$ respectively) are shown with dark blue solid lines in \fref{fig:coefficients_non_local}, along with $1-\sigma$ error intervals shown with light blue colour shades.
 Value of the loop gain $\epsilon$ and refinements used for the calculation are 0.3 and one hundred respectively.
-These profiles seem to compare well with the estimates of the same quantities made using non-local SVD method, shown with red dashed lines along with associated errors in green coloured shade.
+These profiles seem to compare well with the estimates of the same quantities made using non-local SVD method, shown with black dotted lines along with associated errors in green coloured shade.
 It can be seen by comparing the error bars in this figure, that the non-local IROS performs somewhat better than the non-local SVD method.
 The sensitivity of the results to a change in $\epsilon$ and the number of refinements is again tested and the results shown in \fref{fig:coeff_converge_iros_non_loc}.